CBD Oil

 Does Delta-9 THC Show Up On A Drug Test?

-More: Can CBD make you fail a drug test?
+Read more: Can CBD make you fail a drug test?

 How Long Does Delta-9 THC Stay In Your System?

 The rule of thumb is that delta-9 THC stays in your system for about four weeks, but it really depends on the individual.
-Delta-9 THC is fat-soluble and will build up in your system with prolonged or frequent use.
+THC is fat-soluble and will build up in your system with prolonged or frequent use.
+If you aren’t a frequent or long-time user it will likely clear out of your system a bit faster.